sebasjm/antlr/README.txt

 * DOT diagrams didn't show escaped char properly.

-* Char literals are now "a" not 'a'.
-This rendered most of my unit tests unreadable due to escaping doublequote in Java strings, but it is the the right thing to do for grammars.
-One text (char/string) specifier.
+* Char/string literals are now all 'abc' not "abc".

 * action syntax changed "@scope::actionname {action}" where scope defaults to "parser" if parser grammar or combined grammar, "lexer" if lexer grammar,